 Remarks: It should be noted that the loanable funds model itself is not flawed under certain conditions.
-For instance, the 100% reserve banking system proposed by the Chicago school economists and Irving Fisher (Fisher, 1945) discussed in Part I, and the public money system proposed by (Yamaguchi, 2021a, Part V), are the examples of macroeconomic systems where money stock is exogenously adjusted by the monetary authority.
-Under such systems, the balance between ex post and ex ante incomes are constantly adjusted through public money policy to sustain a stable economic growth under price stability.5 Hence, aggregate demand can be said to determine ex post income even by the loanable funds model under the public money system.
+For instance, the 100% reserve banking system advocated by the Chicago school economists and Irving Fisher and the public money system proposed by (Yamaguchi, 2013, Part V), are the examples of macroeconomic systems where money stock is exogenously adjusted by the monetary authority.
+Under such systems, the balance between ex post and ex ante incomes are constantly adjusted through monetary policy to sustain a stable economic growth under price stability.5 Hence, aggregate demand can be said to determine ex post income even by the loanable funds model under the public money system.
 Application of the loanable funds model is claimed to be flawed only under the present debt money system, not under the exogenous public money system.